If a person is entrusted with someone else’s money, property or assets but uses them for their own benefit, they might be guilty of misappropriation.

 Whether you’ve been formally charged with misappropriation or are currently under investigation, a knowledgeable and credible criminal defense attorney can answer your questions, help you navigate the legal process and fight to defend your rights and protect your future.

-As a Los Angeles-based criminal defense attorney who has been representing clients in both California state and federal courts for over three decades, Robert M. Helfend has the experience and expertise to build the strongest possible defense against even the most serious misappropriation charges.
+As a Los Angeles-based criminal defense attorney who has been representing clients in both California state and federal courts for more than four decades, Robert M. Helfend has the experience and expertise to build the strongest possible defense against even the most serious misappropriation charges.
 You deserve to have a strong and dedicated defense team working on your behalf.
 Call today to schedule your free consultation – 800-384-6434.